AnshuSittu/Netflix_Gpt/netflix-gpt/README.md

  -BugFix: Display and profile picture update
  -bugfix: if user is not logged In redirect to login page
- -bugfix: if user is logged in not redirect to login page
+ -bugfix: if user is logged in not redirect to login page -unsubscribed to the onAuthStateChanged callback -added hardcoded value to constant file
+ -Registered  TMDB API movie
+ -created an App over there on TBDB and get access token -Get Data from TMDB now playing Movies list API